ae9is/anything/packages/infra/dash/README.md

 Using serverless compose as for other serverless framework packages in this repo.

+## AWS Athena setup

+Create the Athena table in the AWS console via the saved query at: Amazon Athena > Query editor > Saved queries > CreateMainTable

+_If you don't see any saved queries, make sure you have the right AWS region selected and that the `anything-data` package successfully deployed using serverless compose._

+Select the project's workspace (for ex. `anything-dev-workspace`), Data source `AwsDataCatalog`, and Database (for ex. `anything_dev`), and run the table creation query.

 ## Log in to AWS CLI

 Don't forget to login to the AWS CLI before the following steps, for example if you have setup a single sign-on profile before: